 To change an MDA or XMA type already provisioned for a specific slot or card, first you must shut down the slot/MDA/port configuration and then delete the MDA or the XMA from the configuration.

 To modify or delete XMAs, use the MDA command structure.

-Use the following CLI syntax to modify an MDA on the 7450 ESS and 7750 SR platforms (or an XMA on the 7950 XRS platforms):
+The following example shows how to modify the configuration of an MDA on the 7450 ESS and 7750 SR platforms (or an XMA on the 7950 XRS platforms):